aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 rpc LotsOfGreetings(stream HelloRequest) returns (HelloResponse);
 ```

 The client sends a stream, producing all the messages on a topic.
-When the client finishes writing to the stream, it will wait for the correlated response message and return it back to the caller.
+When the client finishes writing to the stream, it will return the correlated response message to the caller.
+The correlated response message can arrive on the response topic at any time during or after the request stream.
 The request topic has one or many messages with the method payloads and one end-of-stream message.
 The response topic has one message with the method payloads and one end-of-stream message.

 ### Bidirectional streaming RPC